 While taking the time to review these areas may not be anyone’s favourite pastime, doing so can be one of the most valuable exercises you can do.
 It can also give you peace of mind that you have the most appropriate plans in place for your current circumstances and are getting the best value available.
 Just don’t make the mistake of putting it on the long finger or it may never get done.

 Dave Kavanagh QFA has been a Financial Adviser for over 20 years (and a Gym Instructor/Nutrition Adviser before that!)
-He has done advice slots on RTE 2FM and on TV3 and does the “Ask the Expert” Financial Advice section on mams.ie and has spoken on Financial Wellbeing at all of The Full 360 events around the country with Alison Canavan.
+He has done advice slots on RTE 2FM and on TV3 and does the “Ask the Expert” Financial Advice section on mams.ie and has spoken on Financial Wellbeing at various seminars and corporate wellness events around the country.
 For more information on this topic, just send an email and remember, with Financial Companion, there is no cost and no obligation to arrange a review or get a quotation.
 Contact us to find out how simple it is.